rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/disabling-istio/_index.md

 # Disable Istio in a Namespace

 1. In the Rancher UI, go to the project that has the namespace where you want to disable Istio.
 1. On the **Workloads** tab, you will see a list of namespaces and the workloads deployed in them.
-Go to the namespace where you want to disable and click the **Ellipsis (...) > Disable Istio Auto Injection.**
+Go to the namespace where you want to disable and click the **&#8942; > Disable Istio Auto Injection.**

 **Result:** When workloads are deployed in this namespace, they will not have the Istio sidecar.